Young Entrepreneur Challenge Fund - how to enter

 Agriculture has been supported by rapid developments in information and communication technologies (ICT).
 Across developing countries mobile financial services are booming.
 Likewise, social media and apps help farmers forecast the weather or know about market prices.
 In this time of COVID-19 these farmers need information they can trust to improve their livelihoods and protect their families.

 Access Agriculture is a non-profit organisation that supports the distribution of quality training videos to share practical knowledge on farming and food processing across the global South.
 Farmers in Latin America, Africa and Asia can learn from their peers on other continents.

-Through the Young Entrepreneur Challenge Fund, Access Agriculture is requesting young people to propose innovative ideas to make a business, or expand their existing business, around the dissemination of agricultural videos.
-Through this competitive grant, the most inspiring and promising young entrepreneurs will receive a Digisoft smart projector.
-This projector has an in-built computer and contains the entire Access Agriculture library with over 200 videos in more than 75 international and local languages.
+Access Agriculture has developed the concept of Entrepreneurs for Rural Access, who are either individuals or small teams that use a ‘smart projector’ to develop or expand their businesses.
+Through this scheme, Access Agriculture is requesting young people to propose innovative ideas to make a business, or expand their existing business, around the dissemination of agricultural videos.
+Through a competitive grant, the most inspiring and promising young entrepreneurs will receive a Digisoft smart projector.
+This projector has an in-built computer and contains the entire Access Agriculture library with over 200 videos in more than 80 international and local languages.
 The smart projector comes with a battery and a portable solar panel, so videos can be shown without the internet or electricity.

-By building on the ICT skills and networks of young men and women, we believe we can better train farmers and make agriculture more attractive to youth and reach more women.
+By building on the ICT skills and networks of young men and women, we believe we can better support farmers and make organic agriculture more attractive to youth and reach more women.

 Frequently asked questions

 What benefit do I get from winning?